The MLS program does not make sense for everybody but should be useful for several different types of students.

 You will need to earn 30 credits to complete the MLS degree.

 The MLS degree will be awarded upon completion of 30 Semester credit hours.
 MLS students will be eligible to enroll in all first-year and upper-level courses at the College of Law.* Flexible day and evening class schedules allow you to juggle work and family responsibilities while you pursue your degree.
-Part-time students have a maximum of four years to complete the MLS degree.
+Part-time students have a maximum of six years to complete the MLS degree.

 All MLS students will be required to take Introduction to American Law (2 credits) in conjunction with Independent Legal Research (1 credit); and Legal Research and Writing (3 credits) in their first semester at C|M|LAW.
 Designed specially for MLS students, these courses cover the basic structure and function of U.S. legal institutions, the interaction of state and federal law in the American system of federalism, common law and case analysis, the American criminal and civil justice systems, trial by jury, and the American legal profession.